 When we first tried this bright burst of goodness, we all agreed it had that "hug in a bowl" kind of feeling.
-There's wholesome chickpeas, sweet potato and spinach, plus a sublime, lightly spiced creamy sauce that soaks into the couscous.
-Snuggle up and enjoy!
+There's wholesome chickpeas, sweet potato and silverbeet, plus a sublime, lightly spiced creamy sauce that soaks into the couscous.
+Simply delicious!

 long red chilli